Header background image

 Comprehensive Guide to Traveling with Global Entry

-As a frequent traveler, you may have heard of Global Entry, a program offered by the U.S. Customs and Border Protection to provide expedited clearance for pre-approved, low-risk travelers upon arrival in the United States.
+As a frequent traveler, you may have heard of Global Entry, a program offered by the U.S. Customs and Border Protection to provide expedited identification clearance for pre-approved, low-risk travelers upon arrival in the United States.
 With Global Entry, you can bypass the long lines at customs and immigration, saving time and reducing stress.
 What exactly is Global Entry, and how can you use it?
 This post will take you through everything you need to know to travel with Global Entry.

 What is Global Entry?